lofcz/LlmTornado/README.md

 [![LlmTornado.Contrib](https://badgen.net/nuget/v/LlmTornado.Contrib?v=302&icon=nuget&label=LlmTornado.Contrib)](https://www.nuget.org/packages/LlmTornado.Contrib)

-# 🌪️ LLM Tornado - The .NET library to consume 100+ APIs, including OpenAI, Anthropic, Google, DeepSeek, Cohere, Mistral, Azure, xAI, Perplexity, Groq, and self-hosted APIs.
+# 🌪️ LLM Tornado - The .NET library to consume 100+ APIs.

 At least one new large language model is released each month.
-Wouldn't it be awesome if using the latest, shiny model was as easy as switching one argument?
+Wouldn't it be awesome if using the latest, shiniest model was as easy as switching one argument?
 LLM Tornado is a framework for building AI, RAG/Agentic-enabled applications, allowing you to do just that.

 Features:
 -  100+ supported providers: **OpenAI, Anthropic, Google, DeepSeek, Cohere, Mistral, Azure, xAI, Perplexity, Groq**, and any (self-hosted) OpenAI-compatible inference servers, such as [Ollama](https://github.com/lofcz/LlmTornado/blob/4c70e7d8586cb79fd9d9fe9614c85c5dda654deb/LlmTornado.Demo/CustomProviderDemo.cs#L11).
 Check the full Feature Matrix [here](https://github.com/lofcz/LlmTornado/blob/master/FeatureMatrix.md).
-- _API harmonization_ of many providers.
-For example, suppose a request accidentally passes `temperature` to a reasoning model, where such an argument is not supported.
-We take care of that, to maximize the probability of the call succeeding.
-This applies to various whims of the Providers, such as `developer_message` vs `system_prompt` (in Tornado there is just a `System` role for Messages), Google having completely different endpoints for embedding multiple texts at once, and many other annoyances.
+- _API harmonization_.
+The shape of APIs changes often.
+Certain parameters can't be used for reasoning models, certain parameters have different names based on the model (for example, `developer_message` vs `system_prompt`), certain providers implement standard endpoints in a non-standard way (for example, Google has two endpoints for embeddings).
+We take care of these annoyances as much as possible, reducing maintenance on your side.
 - Powerful, strongly-typed `Vendor Extensions` for each provider offering something unique.
-Enables rich, resilient applications, while minimizing vendor lock-in.
+Minimize vendor lock-in, maximize the benefits.
-- Easy-to-grasp primitives for building Agentic systems, Chatbots, and RAG-based applications.
+- Easy-to-grasp primitives for building Agentic systems, Chatbots, and RAG-based applications (`Memory/Conversation`, etc.).
 Less complex than Semantic Kernel, and more powerful than the raw APIs.
-Easy to extend.
+- Observability as a first-class citizen.
+Observe requests before/after firing them, with automatic secrets anonymization.
+Unified `usage` information with optional, vendor-specific details.
-- Focused on minimizing breaking changes.
+- As few breaking changes as possible.
 We take these _seriously_ and think ahead.
 Updating Tornado typically requires no action on your side, even when a new major version is released.
 - Actively maintained for over two years, often with day 1 support for new features.
+50+ releases.

 ⭐ Awesome things you can do with Tornado:
 - [Chat with your documents](https://github.com/lofcz/LlmTornado/blob/61d2a4732c88c45d4a8c053204ecdef807c34652/LlmTornado.Demo/ChatDemo.cs#L722-L757)